matloff/fasteR/README.md

 class too; actually, a single number is considered to be a vector of length 1.
 So, **c('abc','xw')**, for instance, is  **'character'** as well.

+<span style="color:red">Tip:</span>
+Computers require one to be very, very careful and very, very precise.
+In that expression **c('abc','xw')** above, one might wonder why it does not evaluate to 'abcxw'.
+After all, didn't I say that the 'c' stands for "concatenate"?
+Yes, but the **c** function concatenates *vectors*.
+Here 'abc' is a vector of length 1 -- we have *one* character string, and the fact that it consists of 3 characters is irrelevant -- and likewise 'xw' is one character string.
+So, we are concatenating a 1-element vector with another 1-element vector, resulting in a 2-element vector.

 What about **tg** and **tg$supp**?